privacycg/CHIPS/README.md

 </figure></center>

 **Note:** Firefox recently introduced partitioning all third-party cookies by default as a compatibility measure in the ETP Strict mode, and Safari briefly enabled (and subsequently rolled back) this in a previous version of ITP.
-More details on this approach are covered in the section [Partition all third-party cookies by default](#partition-all-third-party-cookies-by-default).
+More details on their approaches are discussed in [Partition all third-party cookies by default](#partition-all-third-party-cookies-by-default).

-The purpose of this document is to propose a new cookie attribute,

 ## Non-goals